Strong approximation of nonlinear filtering for multiscale McKean-Vlasov stochastic systems: Introduction

-Next, nonlinear filtering problems mean that people extract some useful information of unobservable phenomenon from observable ones, and estimate and predict them.
+Next, nonlinear filtering problems mean that people extract some useful information of unobservable phenomena from observable ones, and estimate and predict them.
 So, the nonlinear filtering theory plays an important role in many areas including stochastic control, financial modeling, speech and image processing, and Bayesian networks (\cite{Goggin1, Goggin2, Imkeller, Qiao1, Qiao2, Qiao3}).
 And the nonlinear filtering theory of multiscale SDEs is systematically introduced by Kushner in \cite{kus}.
 Later more and more results about the nonlinear filtering of multiscale SDEs appear (See \cite{Goggin1, Goggin2, Imkeller, Qiao1, Qiao2, Qiao3} and references therein).
-However there are few results about nonlinear filtering of multiscale McKean-Vlasov SDEs, which is not seriously consistent with widespread applications for them.
-Here we also study the nonlinear filtering problems of them.
+However there are few results about nonlinear filtering of multiscale McKean-Vlasov SDEs.
+Hence, we also study the nonlinear filtering problem of them.
+That is, we define an observation process $Y_{t}^{\e}$ as follows \be Y_{t}^{\e}=V_{t}+\int_{0}^{t}h(X_{s}^{\e},\sL^{\mP}_{X_{s}^{\e}})\dif s, \ee where $V_{\cdot}$ is a $l$-dimensional Brownian motion independent of $B_{\cdot}, W_{\cdot}$ and $h: \mR^n\times\cP_2(\mR^n)\mapsto\mR^l$ is Borel measurable.
+Then based on the obtained average principle, we establish that the nonlinear filtering of the slow part and its distribution converges to that of the average system in the $L^{q}$ ($p\geq 8, 1\leq q\leq \frac{p}{8}$) sense.